Superhero: Minority superheroes

-Female superheroes and villains
+Female superheroines and villains

-Female super heroes—and villains—have been around since the early years of comic books dating back to the 1940s.
+Female super heroines—and villains—have been around since the early years of comic books dating back to the 1940s.
 The representation of women in comic books has been questioned in the past decade following the rise of comic book characters in the film industry (Marvel/DC movies).
 Women are presented differently than their male counterparts, typically wearing revealing clothing that showcases their curves and cleavage and showing a lot of skin in some cases.
 Heroes like Power Girl and Wonder Woman are portrayed wearing little clothing and showing cleavage.
 Power Girl is portrayed as wearing a suit not unlike the swimsuits in the T.V. show Baywatch.
 The sexualization of women in comic books can be explained mainly by the fact that the majority of writers are male.
 Not only are the writers mostly male, but the audience is mostly male as well.
 Therefore, writers are designing characters to appeal to a mostly male audience.
 The super hero characters illustrate a sociological idea called the "male gaze" which is media created from the viewpoint of a normative heterosexual male.
 The female characters in comic books are used to satisfy male desire for the "ideal" woman (small waist, large breasts, toned, athletic body).
 These characters have god-like power, but the most easily identifiable feature is their hyper sexualized bodies: they are designed to be sexually pleasing to the hypothetical heteronormative male audience.

 Villains, such as Harley Quinn and Poison Ivy, use their sexuality to take advantage of their male victims.
 In the film versions of these characters, their sexuality and seductive methods are highlighted.
 Poison Ivy uses seduction through poison to take over the minds of her victims as seen in the 1997 film Batman and Robin.
 Harley Quinn in 2016's Suicide Squad uses her sexuality to her advantage, acting in a promiscuous manner.

 Through the overdeveloped bodies of the heroes or the seductive mannerisms of the villains, women in comic books are used as subordinates to their male counterparts, regardless of their strength or power.
 Wonder Woman has been subject to a long history of suppression as a result of her strength and power, including American culture's undoing of the Lynda Carter television series.
 In 2017's Wonder Woman, she had the power of a god, but was still drawn to a much weaker, mortal male character.
 This can be explained by the sociological concept "feminine apologetic," which reinforces a woman's femininity to account for her masculine attributes (strength, individualism, toughness, aggressiveness, bravery).
 Women in comic books are considered to be misrepresented due to being created by men, for men.

 The Hawkeye Initiative is a website satirizing the sexualized portrayal of women in comics by recreating the same poses using male superheroes, especially Marvel's Hawkeye.

 Ethnic and religious minorities

-Kismet and the Green Turtle: early attempts at ethnically diverse superheroes, both fought in World War II, representing underrepresented identities in the Golden Age of Comics.
+Kismet, the Green Turtle and Sergeant Joe: early attempts at ethnically diverse superheroes, both fought in World War II, representing underrepresented identities in the Golden Age of Comics.